 Both Ex Libris and you must enable non-funded licenses.
 When not enabled, all features related to non-funded licenses are unavailable.

-For funded resources, the library benefits from the Leganto pay-per-use (PPU) feature, which enables the library to pay only for the students who actually access the resource.
+For funded resources, the library benefits from the Leganto pay-per-use (PPU) feature, which enables the library to pay only for the students who access the resource.
 According to current Leganto usage data, about 30% of students download any given course resource.
-When paying only for the students who access the resource, the library can lower its spending on copyright licensing by as much as 70%.
-For example, if an instructor assigns a reading which costs $4.20 per student to a class of 50 students, and only 30% of them (15 students) download the material, the library pays $63 ($4.20 × 15 students). if the library had directly licensed the material from the CCC (not through Leganto), the CCC would have charged for each student in the class.
-Leganto pricing for materials licensed through the CCC is determined by the following calculation: (Number of pages x Price per page) + $0.45 = Total Price.
+For example, if an instructor assigns a reading which costs $4.20 per student to a class of 50 students, and only 30% of them (15 students) download the material, the library pays $63 ($4.20 × 15 students).
+Leganto pricing for materials licensed through the CCC is determined by the following calculation: (Number of pages x Price per page) + $3.50 = Total Price. $3.50 is the CCC standard fee per order line item (citation).
+It is only charged once per citation.

-If you choose to license the material as non-funded, each student who accesses the resource pays $4.20 plus a small PayPal processing fee.
+Using the example above, if you choose to license the material as non-funded, each student who accesses the resource pays $4.20 plus a small PayPal processing fee, and the library pays the $3.50 order line item fee once per citation.

 The library tracks issued licenses, resource usage, and the cost savings that result from using the integrated Leganto features.
 The instructor sees similar information for each resource licensed using pay-per-use.